NSUSpray/Plys/README.md

 ## Environment

-After installation Plys alredy integrated to Windows shell.
+After installation Plys already integrated to Windows shell.
 If you want to run a script by command line use

 ```<AutoIt3.exe path> <AutoIt3exe folder>\Plys\plys.au3 [/ErrorStdOut] <script path> [<arguments>]```